What can we help you find?Kei te kimihia te aha?

 What if I have concerns/questions?

-- If you have any ongoing problems, you should discuss this with your GP in the first instance - take your ACC form/number with you
+- If you have any ongoing problems, you should discuss this first with your GP - take your ACC form/number with you